My professional background is in project management – using non-hierarchical and agile principles to help teams and individuals thrive.

 Give some guidance to people for what you would like people to share, for example asking questions or sharing their experiences.
 It’s nice for people to understand what is expected of them, but allow people to be creative and use it in the way that is most supportive for them, too.

 Consider creating sub-groups.
 For example, you may want to keep a main channel for announcements and create separate groups for more detailed discussion.

 Model basic, respectful communication.
-It’s important for cultivating wholeness that people are allowed to hold and share differing opinions but create a culture of owning your projections.
+It’s important for cultivating wholeness that people are allowed to hold and share differing opinions while also being able to own their projections.

 3 – Have an onboarding process for new members

-This is important for embracing openness – allowing people to sign up and bring new people along – but still retaining some structure and cohesiveness.
+This is important for embracing openness – allowing people to sign up and bring new people along – while still retaining some structure and cohesiveness.

 Depending on how much of a commitment you are expecting from group members will depend on how involved this is.

 As a minimum, you want to communicate to people: how often you meet and when, what the purpose of the group is and how people use the communication channels.

 Ensure that this process of joining is open, so that people know how to invite people or sign up.